 ESSENTIAL JOB FUNCTIONS:

-Assess the lethality of a client’s situation and provide ongoing safety planning services
+Assess the lethality of a client’s situation and provide ongoing safety planning services.

 Provide support for clients and listen to clients with a non-judgmental attitude